henssen-lab/decoil-paper/README.md

 ## Zenodo
 To access the data linked to this analysis go to https://zenodo.org/uploads/10785693.
-The raw sequencing is deposited under EGA50000000335.
+The raw have been submitted to the EGA repository (https://ega-archive.org/) under studies EGAS50000000348 and EGAS50000000349.

 ## Code and analysis for the paper (overview):
 - ### 1.
 [Decoil development](docs/decoil.md)